remy-j-a-moueza/basic-d-mysql/README.md

-# basic-d-mysql
+# libDbNative

-A dead simple and basic module to access MySQL databases using the C API.
+A dead simple and basic module to access MySQL and Sqliet databases using the C API.
 Row values are returned as strings.

 ## Examples